 A child's fall in a manufactured playground in Chicago in 1985 ended up with most pieces of equipment being removed from Chicago's parks.
 A two year old fell from the top of a slide and suffered brain damage.
 His family sued the manufacturer of the slide, the contractor who installed it and the Parks Board.
 A settlement was reached for $1.5 million.
 The insurance coverage was canceled but eventually renewed for much less coverage at a greatly increased price.
 "Manufactured playgrounds are a terrible risk for any carrier to have to assume," says the manager of the insurance company.

-Again, I think the element of risk and potential accidents is far higher from manufactured equipment than it is from natural play components, but there have been no studies as far as I know.
+Again, I think the element of risk and potential accidents is far higher from manufactured equipment than it is from play and learning elements incorporated into beautiful landscapes.
 Certainly, one's instincts would favor natural play areas for all the reasons mentioned above.

 Manufactured Playground Safety Statistics, courtesy of the National Program for Playground Safety: